Living With Bobcats

 - Close or patch openings in fences.

-- Keep shrubbery, grass, etc. trimmed to deny bobcats hiding cover.
+- Keep shrubbery, grass, etc. trimmed to deny bobcats hiding and resting cover.

 - Deny access to bobcats by putting up fencing.
 However, since bobcats can jump up to 12 feet, a 6-foot fence may not deter them if they are attracted to something in the yard.